 Her tweet followed the New York Times' Oct.
 5 investigation into decades of sexual harassment allegations against Hollywood producer Harvey Weinstein, and within hours #MeToo went viral on Twitter, Facebook, Instagram and beyond as people took to the platforms to share their personal accounts of sexual assault.

-Milano credited her later on Monday.
+Milano credited her later that day.

 But for Burke, it isn’t about the accolades.
 It’s about awareness.